 Big, exciting ideas

-You’d be forgiven if your mind turns to whitepapers or research when asked to come up with a content campaign for a semiconductor and telecommunications equipment company.
+You’d be forgiven if your mind turned to whitepapers or research when asked to come up with a content campaign for a semiconductor and telecommunications equipment company.
 Qualcomm could’ve done that, but instead they commissioned Oscar winner Armando Bo to produce the short film Lifeline.
 It’s a “product demo disguised as a psychological thriller”, and is as slick as anything coming from Hollywood, featuring international stars Olivia Munn, Leehom Wang and Joan Chen.

 Not quite what springs to mind when you need to sell mobile processors and cellular modems.